bio-phys/asyncmd/docs/source/api.rst

 .. py:currentmodule:: asyncmd

-Another notable part of the :py:mod:`asyncmd.trajectory` module is the :py:class:`asyncmd.trajectory.ConditionalTrajectoryPropagator` which can be used to propagate a trajectory until any of the given conditions is fulfilled.
-This is especially usefull for pathsampling and committor simulations (here the conditions would be the state functions), but can be used in general for any situation where the time integration should be stopped on given criteria (as opposed to after a fixed number of integratiopn steps or when a given walltime is reached).
+Another notable part of the :py:mod:`asyncmd.trajectory` module are the :py:class:`asyncmd.trajectory.InPartsTrajectoryPropagator` and :py:class:`asyncmd.trajectory.ConditionalTrajectoryPropagator`, which can both be used to propagate trajectories in chunks of a given walltime.
+While the former is used to propagate a trajectory until a given total number of integration steps, the later one can be used to propagate a trajectory until any of the given conditions is fulfilled.
+The later is especially usefull for pathsampling and committor simulations (here the conditions would be the state functions), but can be used in general for any situation where the time integration should be stopped on given criteria (as opposed to after a fixed number of integratiopn steps or when a given walltime is reached).
 There is also a handy function to create a transition, i.e. a trajectory that connects to (different) conditions from two conditional propagation runs ending in different conditions, the